mportesdev/mportesdev.github.io/_posts/2022-04-14-finding-prime-factors-using-a-recursive-generator.md

 The answer is "no".
-For example, in the case of `list(prime_factors(1111111111111111))`, the version with `divmod` takes about twice as much time -- most likely because the original implementation only calculates the integer division in a small fraction of the for-loop's iterations.
+For example, in the case of `list(prime_factors(1111111111111111))`, the version with `divmod` takes about twice as much time -- most likely because both `div` and `mod` are being calculated with each iteration of the for-loop, whereas the original implementation calculates the integer division in just a small fraction of the loop's iterations.

 [docs_divmod]: https://docs.python.org/3/library/functions.html#divmod